 Dormancy is defined as “A state of quiescence during the development of many plants characterized by their inability to grow, though continuing their morphological and physiological activities.”
 The pause in physical growth patterns, a time of rest after a long season of growth … bears hibernating in caves, latent, sleeping awaiting the emergence of spring.
 Yes, this is an apt description of all of us lounging all winter long, the short days and long dark nights, resting yet longing for colorful first of spring flowers and longer days of summer.

-Spring is typically thought to be the most traditional time to plant seed, but there are definite advantages to a fall seeding, especially when undertaking a native prairie seeding.
+Spring is often thought to be the traditional time to plant seed, but when undertaking a native prairie seeding, fall has the advantage.
 When we seed in fall, the seeding is dormant, and the seed will remain in the soil all winter long to germinate in spring.
 The seed’s exposure to cold and snow (or rain) in winter softens and stratifies the seed.
 This process works to break down seed germination inhibitors and “tricks” the seed into germinating in spring.
 Studies have shown that fall seeding will result in increased germination of most wildflowers.
-Warm season grasses may though show a decrease in germination when seeded in the fall.
+Warm season grasses, such as Little Bluestem and Indian Grass, tend to show a decrease in germination when seeded in the fall.

 Fall Seeding Advantages